halkeye/old-www-gavinmogan-com/content/presentations/react-vs-angular/index.md

   - type: slides
     url: http://presentations.gavinmogan.com/react-vs-angular/
 ---

-Tried to show off some of the things that react does better than angular to the team.
+Team presentation to try and show off to the team some of the features that (In my opinion) react did better than angular.

+Slight focus on items we had issues with in our own projects with angular 1.x